Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_2002/readme.md

 - 2002.1.
 It should be possible to register only one application of a candidate for a job opening.
 - 2002.2.
 The application should have the following attributes:
-  - Candidate
+  - A candidate
-  - Job Opening
+  - A job Opening
-  - TODO: Add more attributes
+  - A date of submission
+  - A status (e.g., "Submitted")
+  - A list of files received
+  - Comments
 -
 **Dependencies/References:**